Hints and tips for getting a good nights sleep.

 - Go easy on stimulants such as caffeine.
 Caffeine is great for kick-starting our day, but it can wreak havoc with our body clocks and even have an effect on the length of time we sleep up to six hours after we've consumed it.

 - Embrace the benefits of lavender oil.
 It will come as no surprise that essential oils are a key element to my sleep routine.
 British researchers in 2012 reviewed the scientific evidence associated with lavender oil and found when lavender was inhaled it could help to improve sleep.
-There are a number of ways to get your nightly hit of lavender, from simply dropping a few drops on your bedding or using a pillow mist to enjoying your favourite blend in an aroma diffuser.
+There are a number of ways to get your nightly hit of lavender, from simply dropping a few drops of oil on your bedding or using a pillow mist to enjoying your favourite blend in an aroma diffuser.

 - Cut the light.
 Try to make your bedroom as dark as possible; blackout blinds are great - especially as the sun starts to rise earlier.
 Also, do your best to avoid smartphones and computers before you go to bed, because as well as pinging social media alerts forcing your brain to remain active, the blue light emitting from your screens actually suppresses levels of melatonin.
 Melatonin is the hormone that regulates sleep-wake cycles and it should increase when you are preparing for bedtime and decrease as the sun rises in the morning, signalling your brain to wake up.
 The blue light can be filtered out using specific apps or by changing the settings on your device, but there are still plenty of funny pictures and skateboarding cat videos waiting to keep your mind awake into the early hours...